Hair Transplant Training

 The Demand

 The term “restoration” is given to the consumer need to treat balding areas of the scalp and it can also apply to the face such as beards and eyebrows.
 In the research to “cure” balding in both men and women many approaches have been explored from hormonal therapies to topical lotions, to stitching (or knitting) dead hair, to surgery.
-But it is really the latter option that offers the safest and most reliable solution to long term, natural looking hair.
+The latter option offers the safest and most reliable solution to long term, natural looking hair.

 The Terms